Sarthak2426/Snake-Water-and-Gun-Game/README.md

 # Installation
-No special installation is required.
-Just make sure you have Python installed.
 The game uses basic Python libraries such as random for generating computer choices.

 Libraries Used
 NumPy (not utilized in the current version but imported)